Keir Thomas: Professional career

-Thomas was not invited to the NFL Combine and went unselected in the 2022 NFL Draft.
+Thomas was not invited to the NFL Combine and went unselected in the 2022 NFL draft.
 On May 1, 2022, he was signed by the Los Angeles Rams as an undrafted free agent.
 He impressed in training camp, and posted a strong performance in the final preseason game which led to him being one of three undrafted rookies to make the Rams' final roster.
-He made his NFL debut in week one of the regular season, appearing on one defensive snap and 11 special teams snaps in the Rams' 10–31 loss to the Buffalo Bills.
+He made his NFL debut in week one of the regular season, appearing on one defensive snap and 11 special teams snaps in the Rams' 31–10 loss to the Buffalo Bills.
 He was waived on September 22, and re-signed to the practice squad two days later.
 He was promoted to the active roster on December 3, 2022.

+On August 29, 2023, Thomas was waived by the Rams and re-signed to the practice squad.
+He was signed to the active roster on November 14.

+Thomas was waived by the Rams on August 27, 2024, and re-signed to the practice squad.
+He signed a reserve/future contract on January 20, 2025.
+He was placed on injured reserve on August 19, 2025.